-One of my favorite books, was received from my mother who I’m sure got it from her mother.
+One of my favorite books was received from my mother who I’m sure got it from her mother.
 It’s called, Household Discoveries and Mrs. Curtis’s cookbook.
-This weighty tome was published in the 1903 and contains 261 pages of recipes and tips for the modern housewife.
-The following is the first of several installments gleaned from this highly informative publication.
+This weighty tome was published in 1903 and contains 261 pages of recipes and tips for the modern housewife.
+The following is the first of several installments gleaned from this unintentionally funny publication.

 Sweeping Day: Carpets

 Before Sweeping dip the broom in hot soapsuds and have at hand a pailful of soapsuds in which to rinse the broom when it becomes dusty.
 Squeeze out the water so that the broom is damp but not wet.
 This practice toughens the straw, makes the broom last much longer and softens it so it does not cut the carpet.
 To prevent dust when sweeping wet a newspaper, tear it in small pieces and scatter the paper so that it will not drip.
 Or sprinkle the carpet with moist tea leaves which may be saved daily for this purpose.

 Blogger’s note – I’m not exactly sure, and am unwilling to experiment on my own carpets, but with all the soapy water and newspaper shreds and tea leaves it seems like the carpet would be more of a mess after sweeping then before. (?)
 But let me be the first to say I’ve learned a lot from this chapter.
 For instance: